 There can be no assurance that any crises such as those described above or similar events will not negatively affect investor confidence in emerging markets, including the Republic, or the economies of the principal countries in Europe.
-Furthermore, the outlook for the global economy has become more uncertain as the potential consequences of the UK's departure from the European Union are being assessed.
+Furthermore, the outlook for the global economy has become more uncertain as the potential consequences of UK's vote to leave the European Union are being assessed.
 There can be no assurance that these events will not adversely affect the Republic's economy and its ability to raise capital in the external debt markets in the future.